-176 Theron P. Snell, First-Generation Students, Social Class, and Literacy, AAUP Publication, (July-August 2008) at 31.
+175 See Theron P. Snell, First-Generation Students, Social Class, and Literacy, AAUP Publication (July-August 2008) at 31.
 According to the National Assessment of Adult Literacy and student ACT scores, "nearly half of students entering college fail to meet the intermediate or proficient reading level necessary to have a better-than-average statistical chance of being successful in their college courses."
-Id. at 31.
+See id. at 31.

-177 Galloway and Jenkins, supra, note 64 at 185.
+176 See Galloway and Jenkins, supra note 63, at 185.

-178 Goldenberg, supra note 160 at 13.
+177 See Goldenberg, supra note 159, at 13.